Shishir-Karki/Log-Analytics-Tool/README.md

 ---

 ## **System Design**

-The log analytics pipeline is designed to efficiently handle the ingestion, processing, storage, and searching of logs across multiple formats.
+The log analytics pipeline is designed to efficiently handle the ingestion, processing, storage, and searching of logs across multiple formats, with comprehensive error tracking.
 Below is an overview of its key components and data flow:

 ---